 Evelyn S. Spain

 Evelyn S. Spain was appointed to the Planning Commission by the Board of Supervisors in January 2020 to represent the Sully District.
+She also serves as the Planning Commission's Secretary.
 Her term will expire in December 2023.

 In July 2021, Commissioner Spain was appointed to Chair of the Confederate Names Task Force by the Board of Supervisors.
 The Task Force is composed of residents, civic organizations, homeowner associations, faith groups, historical groups and the business community.